The Quiet Thread

 Stories from our home at 682.5 metres above sea level

 I was not born here.
 I was born in South America, grew up between cultures, and arrived in Norway as an adult.
 I have now lived here longer than anywhere else.
-A few years ago, I became a Norwegian citizen.
+Five years ago, I became a Norwegian citizen.
 And yet every Easter, without fail, I find myself watching this country with the same slightly bewildered affection I had the very first time.

 When I share these observations with Arne, who was born here and has never known anything different, he laughs.
 And then he says: I never thought of it that way.